Income Threshold Timeline: How UK Immigration Thresholds Have Changed

 The threshold changes have affected different groups in different ways:

 • New applicants: Must meet the current threshold from the outset.
+See our visa fees guide for the full cost of applying.

 • Those extending: May benefit from transitional arrangements.